WeblateOrg/weblate/docs/admin/addons.rst

 Automatically generates a pseudolocale translation by adding prefix and suffix to source strings.

-Pseudolocales are useful for testing localization in the application.
-You will easily spot which strings are not being properly localized (they do not contain generated strings) or where localized strings might not fit into layout.
+Pseudolocales are useful for testing if all strings that should be localized are actually prepared for localization.
+This is done by altering source strings so it would be easy to spot a string which has not been altered and running the application with those strings as a translation.
+Also it would be find strings which localized counterparts might not fit into the layout.

 .. hint::